Installing KitOps β

 cd kitops

-.
-If you are on Windows, consider renaming the executable to kit.exe
+go build -o kitThis command compiles the source code into an executable named kit.
+If you are on Windows, consider renaming the executable to kit.exe.

 2. Move the binary: β